 Drops like this might consist of only a couple hundred pamphlets and no shares.

 With larger shared campaigns there are almost no limits on the numbers of leaflets you can have delivered each week.
-Literally hundreds of thousands of your pamphlets can be delivered every week.
+Literally hundreds of thousands of your pamphlets can be delivered every week in London.